yuleiqin/RAIF/README.md

 We also would like to express gratitude to the research community that organize the existing benchmarks for validating the LLMs of solving complex instructions.

+# License🪪

+Please refer to `License_RAIF` for the license of this project.